lukpra/dotfiles/README.md

 Repository is divided into different configs.
 TODO: Make scritps that copy in and out of those folders to home with possible backup.

+# System
+TODO: Add info about soft in list, write script to install each package from file

 # Tmux
 Before executing tmux clone: **Tmux Plugin Manager** more info is in this [repo](https://github.com/tmux-plugins/tpm) or just execute this:
 ```